Eonil/Rust140InAppKitCrashTestCases/README.md

 5. AppKit app that runs `cargo` with BSD level `pty` instead of `NSTask`.
 Works fine.

 I am still don't know which causes this issue.

+- This issue equally occurs Rust installation by building from source using Homebrew.
+- This issue does not occur with Rust 1.2.0 `cargo` and `rustc`.
+They worked fine.